What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Gender Pronoun Adoption

 To measure the network effects on gender pronoun adoption, we restructure our data into temporally disjointed subsets.
 Consider two time windows of data $T_1$ and $T_2$, where $T_1$ occurred prior to $T_2$.
 We build a directed, weighted, and attributed network $G=(V,E)$ from tweets posted in $T_1$ as follows.
 We first identify the set of GP users $U_p$ who appeared in our dataset with gender pronouns during $T_1$.
 Then we extract the network interactions $E=\{e\}$ that occurred in $T_1$, where each edge $e=(u,v, w)$ is a directed edge where at least one of the users involved in the interaction is a GP user, i.e., $u\in U_P$ or $v\in U_P$.
 The weight of the edge $w$ represents the frequency of the mention or retweet interactions from \textit{u} to \textit{v}.
 In the context of this paper, retweeting a user is one way to mention them, therefore the retweet network edges are a strict subset of the mention network edges.
 We then retain the largest weakly connected component of the network.
 The NP users in the network compose the set $U_{NP}$, where $V=U_P\sqcup U_{NP}$.
 In the ensuing period $T_2$, we check if any of the users in $U_{NP}$ adopted gender pronouns.
 Note that a substantial amount of users would have unknowable pronoun status if we do not see their tweets in $T_2$.

-We repeatedly build $T_1$ and $T_2$ data using sliding windows of discretized time periods starting from February 1, 2020.
-We experiment with time spans of four weeks for graphs built on both retweet edges and mention edges.
-This produces twenty-one $T_1$ and $T_2$ pairs and ending the last $T_2$ period on October 9, 2021.
-For graphs with retweet edges, we further explore a larger time span of eight weeks to control for data biases due to time span selection, producing ten $T_1$ and $T_2$ pairs and ending the last $T_2$ period on October 23, 2021.
-We include a breakdown of the data statistics in the Appendix.
-An illustration of this workflow is depicted in Fig. \ref{fig:adoption_workflow}.
+We repeatedly build $T_1$ and $T_2$ data using sliding windows of discretized time periods starting from Feb 1, 2020.
+We experiment with spans of four weeks for graphs built on both retweet edges and mention edges.
+This produces twenty-one $T_1$ and $T_2$ pairs, ending the last $T_2$ period on Oct 9, 2021.
+For graphs with retweet edges, we further explore a larger span of eight weeks to control for data biases due to time span selection.
+This produces ten $T_1$ and $T_2$ pairs, ending the last $T_2$ period on Oct 23, 2021.